Acosmerycoides

-Acosmerycoides is a monotypic moth genus in the family Sphingidae described by Rudolf Mell in 1922.
+Acosmerycoides is a monotypic genus of moths in the family Sphingidae described by Rudolf Mell in 1922.
 Its only species, Acosmerycoides harterti or Hartert's hawkmoth, was described by Walter Rothschild in 1895.

 Distribution

 It is found from Assam in India, eastwards across southern China to Taiwan and south to Thailand, Laos and Vietnam.

 Description

 The wingspan is 80–90 mm.